samcao1124/Computer_architecture/README.md

 The code in this repository has been designed to handle various machine instructions while addressing specific edge cases to ensure correct execution.
 The code is well-structured and passes all 9 test cases provided by the Autograder.
 While there may be some repeated lines of code, the ability to address each instruction's edge cases specifically is a strength of this implementation.

+## E20 Cache Simulator

+### Introduction
+This repository contains a Python-based E20 cache simulator named E20 Cache Simulator.py.
+This simulator is designed to execute and analyze machine code programs, taking into account cache configurations, memory access, and various instructions.
+The goal of this simulator is to facilitate cache-related experiments and provide insights into program execution behavior.

+### Key Features
+1. Cache Configuration
+The simulator can be configured with cache settings, including:

+   Cache size
+   Associativity
+   Block size

+Two cache levels (L1 and L2) can be specified, each with its configuration parameters.
+The provided cache configuration is crucial for understanding cache behavior and its impact on program execution.

+3. Machine Code Execution
+The simulator loads a machine code file, processes the instructions, and simulates the execution of the program.
+It keeps track of the program counter, register values, and memory access.

+4. Cache Simulation
+The simulator supports cache simulation for both L1 and L2 caches.
+It records cache events, such as cache hits and misses, and maintains cache state.
+This feature allows users to evaluate the effectiveness of different cache configurations in improving program performance.

+5. Edge Case Handling
+The code accounts for various edge cases, including instruction execution, overflow control, and program counter boundaries.
+These considerations ensure the accurate and reliable execution of machine code programs.

+### Output
+The simulator provides detailed information about cache configuration, program execution, and cache events.
+Users can analyze this information to gain insights into the program's behavior and cache performance.

+### Conclusion
+The E20 Cache Simulator is a valuable tool for understanding the behavior of machine code programs in the context of different cache configurations.
+By providing cache simulation capabilities and handling edge cases, this code helps students and researchers explore the impact of caches on program performance and behavior.